StudioKaa/amoclient/README.md

 Redirect your users to `http://yoursite/amoclient/redirect`, this will send your user to _amologin_ for authentication.

 ## Catch the after-login redirect
-After a succesfull login, Amoclient will redirect you to '/amoclient/ready'.
+After a succesfull login, Amoclient will redirect you to `/amoclient/ready`.
 You may define a route in your applications `routes/web.php` file to handle this.

+## Logging out
+Send your user to `/amoclient/logout`.

+## Laravel's Auth scaffolding
+You shouldn't use this, amoclient will handle everything for your.